OTF student, Diamond Tachera and her mentor Judy Parrish, speak to the importance of mentorship at the 2015 Annual Meeting.

 A Meeting Mentor should support their mentee during the conference, introduce them to contacts, and have a positive view of working in the geosciences, and be open to non-traditional views that an OTF student might have.

-Meeting Mentor Requirements
+Meeting Mentor Process

 - During the meeting, arrange a time to meet at least once a day for at least 30 minutes with your mentee.
 Discuss with your mentee their background, education, experiences, interests, and professional goals.
 Speak with them about your own personal experiences.
 Introduce your mentee to at least five contacts during the meeting.